ad-si/adriansieber-com/_drafts/2018-05-13_haskell/main.md

 programming language where this can be written as concisely and beautifully.

 (And don't tell me be about Python's list comprehension.
-This was actually invented by Haskell and ist still supported, but considered bad practice as a few simple functions can achieve the same thing more readable and without the overhead of introducing another syntax construct.)
+This was actually invented by Haskell and is still supported, but considered bad practice as a few simple functions can achieve the same thing more readable and without the overhead of introducing another syntax construct.)